practicaldsc/fa24/env-setup.md

 ### Accessing assignments using Git

 All of our course materials, including your assignments, are hosted on GitHub in [this Git repository](https://github.com/practicaldsc/fa24).
-This means that you'll need to download and use [Git](https://git-scm.com/) in order to work with the course materials.
+This means that you'll need to download and use Git in order to work with the course materials.
+You can do so [here](https://git-scm.com/).

 Git is a *version control system*.
 In short, it is used to keep track of the history of a project.
 With Git, you can go back in time to any